viresh-ratnakar/webifi/README.md

 - [`lufz-en-lexicon.js`](https://raw.githubusercontent.com/viresh-ratnakar/exet/master/lufz-en-lexicon.js)

-Your crossword page that uses Exolve should use Exolve v1.34 or later, in order for it to automatically offer Webifi.
+Your crossword page that uses Exolve should use Exolve v1.34 or later, in order for it to offer Webifi.
 This means that it's either a derivative of [`exolve.html`](https://raw.githubusercontent.com/viresh-ratnakar/exolve/master/exolve.html), or it loads the files